 The bishop had a heart attack, and the man called an ambulance.

-only money?
+We can get excited about winning and getting.
+But have you learned how fun it is to give -- and not only money?
 Engineering and machinery genius R. G. LeTourneau (1888 - 1969) discovered the great joy that can come of generosity.
 Besides establishing a private school (today's LeTourneau University), that remarkable man reportedly gave 90 percent of his income to worthwhile causes, while living on the remaining 10 percent.
 He became hooked on giving!

 And like I said, money is not the only commodity that is fun to give.
 We can give time, we can give our expertise, we can give our love or